robbyzhaox/myocr/README.md

 [![Docs](https://img.shields.io/badge/docs-online-brightgreen)](https://robbyzhaox.github.io/myocr/)
 </div>

-MyOCR is a Python package designed to streamline the development of production-ready OCR systems.
-Engineers can easily train, customize, and deploy deep learning models into high-performance OCR pipelines for real-world applications.
+MyOCR is a highly extensible and customizable framework for building OCR systems.
+Engineers can easily train, integrate deep learning models into custom OCR pipelines for real-world applications.

 ## **🌟 Key Features**:

-**⚡️ End-to-End OCR Workflow** – Seamlessly integrate detection, recognition, and various models.
+**⚡️ End-to-End OCR Development Framework** – Designed for developers to build and integrate detection, recognition, and custom OCR models in a unified and flexible pipeline.

-**🛠️ Modular & Extensible**– Mix and match components (swap models, processors, or input output converters).
+**🛠️ Modular & Extensible** – Mix and match components - swap models, predictors, or input output processors with minimal changes.

+**🔌 Developer-Friendly by Design** - Clean Python APIs, prebuilt pipelines and processors, and straightforward customization for training and inference.

-**🚀 Optimized for Production** – ONNX runtime support for high-speed CPU/GPU inference.
+**🚀 Production-Ready Performance** – ONNX runtime support for fast CPU/GPU inference, support various ways of deployment.

-**📊 Smart Structured Outputs** – Convert raw OCR results into organized formats (e.g., invoices, forms).

-**🔌 Developer-Centric – Clean** Python APIs, prebuilt pipelines, and easy custom training.

 ## 📣 Updates
+- **🔥2025.05.03 prepare for version 0.1.0**
-- **🔥2025.04.28 release MyOCR alpha version**:
+- **2025.04.28 release MyOCR alpha version**:
     - Release image detection, class, recognition models
     - All components can work together